Sulthan (2021 film): Critical response

 Manoj Kumar R of The Indian Express rated the film 4 stars of 5 and praised high production values and emotional content.
 "Director Bakkiyaraj Kannan’s solidity expands on the belief that men are naturally good," he wrote.
 Srinivasa Ramanujam in his review for The Hindu called the it "engaging commercial film that combines two popular Tamil cinema's ideas: rowdyism and farming."

 Firstpost critic Ranjani Krishnakumar opined that the film "suffers from confused messaging with a dash of masala."
 Haricharan Pudipeddi of Hindustan Times compared Sulthan with other films with similar plotlines such as Sarkar, Maharshi and Thevar Magan.
 Pudipeddi stated that "In spite of borrowing from quite a few films, Sulthan still manages to engage and entertain, making it a highly predictable but fun action drama."
 Baradwaj Rangan wrote for Film Companion, "The writer-director doesn't trust his premise.
 He wants to keep throwing in more, more, more."

 Box office

-The film collected around Rs 5 crores on the first day of its release.
-It grossed over Rs 12 crores during the first two days of its worldwide release, and 20 crore on the third.
+The film grossed over Rs 12 crores during the first two days of its worldwide release, and 20 crore on the third.